abdanzamzam/abdanzamzam/README.md

 </div>
 <p align="justify">
 Hello 🖐️ friends, welcome to my github
-I am reza shakeri and I tried most fields of programming such as game development, mobile application development, web design and development, etc., and finally I was able to find my interest, and that was web design and development and security .
-It has been almost 10 years.
-I am coding and now I am a computer engineering student
+I am abdan zam zam r and I tried most fields of programming such as mobile application development, web design and development, automation, etc., and finally I was able to find my interest, and that was web design and development, backend development and security .
+It has been almost 4 years.
+I am coding and now I am a informatics engineering student
 &nbsp;

-In addition to my personal page, you can also follow my main page called <a href="https://www.instagram.com/barnamenevisiinsta/">barnamenevisiinsta</a> on Instagram.
+In addition to my personal page, you can also follow my main page called <a href="https://www.instagram.com/abdanzamzam/">@abdanzamzam</a> on Instagram.
 </p>